ambroiseodt/itl/README.md

-# NanoLlama - Memory and Generalization in Large Language Models
+# NanoLlama - Memory and Generalization in LLMs
 **[Sam Houliston*](https://www.linkedin.com/in/sam-houliston-47364524a/?originalSubdomain=uk)**, **[Ambroise Odonnat*](https://ambroiseodt.github.io/)**,**[Charles Arnal*](https://charlesarnal.github.io/)**, **[Vivien Cabannes*](https://viviencabannes.github.io/)**. ***Equal contribution**

 This codebase provides utilities to train and study large language models, particularly from the point of view of memory and generalization.